hapax/hapax.github.io/assets/feynman.md

 We throw in some particles, tap our wand, and produce a rabbit.
 But at the LHC, it is not the magician performing the magic, but rather Nature herself in the form of *quantum mechanics*.
+And the sorts of rabbits that come out depend on what goes in, how hard we tap, and pure luck!

 <figure>
     <div style="text-align:center"><img src